AlexsLemonade/2021-march-training/workshop/resources-for-consultation-sessions.md

 During the introduction to bulk RNA-seq module, we used human data and included a transcriptome index for human in `training-modules/RNA-seq/index/`.

 If you have non-human RNA-seq data you would like to quantify, or want to experiment with slightly different index parameters, we have prepared indices for select organisms relevant to the study of childhood cancer.
+Note that for most of these, you will need to perform a few extra steps to read in the quantification data with `tximeta` after performing quantification.
+Please see the notebook [`RNASeq/00c-tximeta_other_species.Rmd`](https://github.com/AlexsLemonade/training-modules/blob/master/RNA-seq/00c-tximeta_other_species.Rmd) for details on how to set this up.

 If you have RNA-seq data for an organism that is not listed, please post in the training-specific Slack channel and let your instructors know.

 ### _Homo sapiens_